 Combined tool to identify the baseline scenario and demonstrate additionality (Version 02) EB 28 outputs or services with comparable quality, properties and application areas as the proposed CDM project activity.
-If less than ten facilities (or projects) that provide outputs or services with comparable quality, properties and application areas as the proposed CDM project activity are found in the region/host country, the geographical area may be expanded to an area that covers if possible, ten such facilities (or projects).
-In cases where the above described definition of geographical area is not suitable, the project proponents should provide an alternative definition of geographical area.
+If less than ten facilities (or projects) that provide outputs or services with comparable quality, properties and application areas as the proposed CDM project activity are found in the region/host country, the geographical area shall be expanded to an area that covers at least ten such facilities (or projects).
+In cases where the above described definition of geographical area is not suitable, the underlying methodology should provide and justify an alternative definition of geographical area.
 Other registered CDM project activities are not to be included in this analysis.
 Provide relevant documentation to support the results of the analysis.